ethereum/consensus-specs/specs/simple-serialize.md

 * `"bool"`: `True` or `False`
 * `"null"`: `None`

-The type `"null"` is only legal as one of several type in a `union` type.
+The `"null"` type is only legal as a union sub-type.

 ### Composite types